mookjp/rubygems-mirror-docker/README.md

 ## Usage

-Before starting gem server, it needs to fetch packages from rubygems to mirror directory.
+Before starting the gem mirror server, it needs to fetch packages from rubygems to mirror directory.
-Create data container first to make gem packages portable.
+Create data container first to make the gem packages portable.

 ```
 docker create --name gems-data -v /data/rubygems busybox